czwinzscher/myhtmlpp/README.md

 ```

 ## Installation
-Obviously you also need to have the [MyHTML library](https://github.com/lexborisov/myhtml) installed.
+You also need to have the [Modest library](https://github.com/lexborisov/modest) installed.

 ```bash
 mkdir build